Adjustment (psychology)

-In psychology, adjustment is that condition of a person who is able to adapt to changes in their physical, occupational, and social environment.
-In other words, adjustment refers to the behavioural process of balancing conflicting needs, or needs challenged by obstacles in the environment.
-Humans and animals regularly adjust to their environment.
+In psychology, adjustment is the condition of a person who is able to adapt to changes in their physical, occupational, and social environment.
+In other words, adjustment refers to the behavioral process of balancing conflicting needs or needs challenged by obstacles in the environment.
+Due to the various changes experienced throughout life, humans and animals have to regularly learn how to adjust to their environment.
+Throughout our lives, we encounter various phases that demand continuous adjustment, from changes in career paths and evolving relationships to the physical and psychological shifts associated with aging.
+Each stage presents unique challenges and requires us to adapt in ways that support our growth and well-being.
 For example, when they are stimulated by their physiological state to seek food, they eat (if possible) to reduce their hunger and thus adjust to the hunger stimulus.
+Successful adjustment equips individuals with a fulfilling quality of life, enriching their experiences as they navigate life’s challenges.

 Adjustment disorder occurs when there is an inability to make a normal adjustment to some need or stress in the environment.

-Successful adjustment is crucial to having a high quality of life.
-Those who are unable to adjust well are more likely to have clinical anxiety or depression, as well as experience feelings of hopelessness, anhedonia, difficulty concentrating, sleeping problems and reckless behavior.
+Those who are unable to adjust well are more likely to have clinical anxiety or depression, as well as experience feelings of hopelessness, anhedonia, difficulty concentrating, sleeping problems, and reckless behavior.

-When evaluating adjustment it can be considered in two ways: adjustment as an achievement and adjustment as a process.
+In psychology, "adjustment" can be seen in two ways: as a process and as an achievement.
+Adjustment as a process involves the ongoing strategies people use to cope with life changes, while adjustment as an achievement focuses on the end result—achieving a stable and balanced state.
+Together, these models provide insight into how individuals adapt and reach well-being.

+Achieving successful adjustment offers individuals increased emotional resilience and an enriched quality of life.
+However, in times of high stress or significant challenges, some may resort to defense mechanisms like denial, displacement, or rationalization to manage their emotions.
+These coping strategies can provide temporary relief but may also prevent individuals from fully addressing the underlying issues.

 Adjustment as an achievement

-This model addresses adjustment at a specific moment in time, considering an individual's adjustment to one challenge, not to all challenges they have faced.
-Successfully adjusting to one scenario can be independent of struggling to adjust to another, unrelated scenario.
-An example of this type of approach is observing a poor student beginning to study during recess because they don't have a home environment where they can effectively study.
+This model addresses adjustment at a specific moment in time, considering an individual's adjustment to one challenge, not to all the challenges they have faced.
+Successfully adjusting to one scenario can be independent of struggling to adjust to another unrelated scenario.
+An example of this type of approach is observing a poor student beginning to study during recess because they do not have a home environment where they can effectively study.
 Beginning to study at another time would be considered adequately adjusting to this scenario, but does not consider the other ways it may impact their life (i.e.: inhibiting social interactions with peers.)